Not bloody snowshoes

-The first skis I had - in my pre skiing competence days - were Kästle Firn Extrem, very heavy but solid little approach skis you could carry easily on your rucksack, stick in a duffel when climbing, and allowed you to skin up to climbs in the deepest of snow in your climbing boots.
-These were fitted with classic Silvretta 404 bindings, tough bindings featuring a crampon style set up, with a wire toe bail and heal clip, meaning they’d take both mountain and ski boots.
-I used these Extrems on winter expeditions to Patagonia, the Alps, Norway and Alaska, making getting into far flung corners far easier than using snow shoes (on foot you’d never have got there).
+The first skis I had - in my pre-skiing competence days - were Kästle Firn Extrem, very heavy but solid little approach skis you could carry easily on your rucksack, stick in a duffel when climbing, and allowed you to skin up to climbs in the deepest of snow in your climbing boots.
+These were fitted with classic Silvretta 404 bindings, tough bindings featuring a crampon style set up, with a wire toe bail and heel clip, meaning they’d take both mountains and ski boots.
+I used these Extremes on winter expeditions to Patagonia, the Alps, Norway and Alaska, making getting into far-flung corners far easier than using snowshoes (on foot you’d never have got there).
 The downside of the skis was that - well - I couldn’t ski.
-When you added in a huge pack, soft climbing boots, powder, straight edged skis, often darkness, early on getting down was always the most fraught part of any climb.
-Often when I got to the road or trail head, or back to our basecamp I’d not be thankful I survived the climb, but just that I’d not broken my neck on the descent.
+When you added in a huge pack, soft climbing boots, powder, straight-edged skis, often darkness, early on getting down was always the most fraught part of any climb.
+Often when I got to the road or trailhead, or back to our basecamp I’d not be thankful I survived the climb, but just that I’d not broken my neck on the descent.

-Using short skis to get around the wilderness, rather than using snow shoes, or using your tired body as a snow plough, goes back thousands of years, with the Northern Sami tribes being the first wilderness skiers, using short wooden planks with reindeer skins attached to the bottom to shuffle around.
+Using short skis to get around the wilderness, rather than using snowshoes, or using your tired body like a snowplough, goes back thousands of years, with the Northern Sami tribes being the first wilderness skiers, using short wooden planks with reindeer skins attached to the bottom to shuffle around.
 Like them I was trying simply to use skis to get from A to B, then back to A, not shred the pow.

 On harder or more choppy snow you can just twist your ankles to turn the skis.
 When skiing this type of snow I think of sea kayaking in a very long kayak – it’s not easy to turn the kayak quickly but you can turn it fast when on top of a wave with most of the kayak out of the water.
 Using this idea I got better at changing direction on the crests of the snow.